dominikhaid/devcontainer/README.md

 # DEVCONTAINER

-Based on Micsroft VScode .devcontainer images.
-Uses docker-compose along a regular dockerfile and the .devcontainer.json.
-Configured for diffrent developer envoirements.
-Extended with some basic system tools und additonal Rust and Cargo.
-Preconfigured recommanded VSCode extensions for each envoirement.
-Suppports all image variants.
+Based on Microsoft VS Code  .devcontainer images.
+Uses docker-compose along a regular Dockerfile and the .devcontainer.json.
+Configured for different developer environments.
+Extended with some basic system tools and additional Rust and Cargo.
+Preconfigured recommended VS Code extensions for each environment.
+Supports all image variants.

-## Supported Evoirements
+## Supported Environments

 - PHP
 - Node / Angular